 Test room disinfection and deep cleaning

-We are disinfecting all test-related equipment (such as desks, chairs, HB pencils, erasers, headphones, monitors, keyboards, mice…) after every test.
+We disinfect all test-related equipment (such as desks, chairs, HB pencils, erasers, headphones, monitors, keyboards, mice…) after every test.

 Additional spacing for test takers

-To follow self-isolation guidance instructed by the World Health Organisation, we are providing wider personal space for each test taker, including partitions in computer-delivered IELTS test rooms.
+IELTS follows self-isolation guidance instructed by the relevant authorities.
+As a result, we provide wider personal space for each test taker.
+This includes partitions in computer-delivered IELTS test rooms.

 Reduced test session sizes

-There will be lesser number of people in a room to ensure an increased and safe space between each other as you take the test.
+We’ll accept fewer number of people in a room.
+So, this ensures an increased and safe space between each other as you take the test.

 Partitions in computer-delivered IELTS test rooms

-Our computer rooms are equipped with partitions, ensuring a barrier between test takers.
+We equip our computer rooms with partitions.
+As a result, there is a good barrier between test takers.

-If your test has been suspended, we have prepared a few tools to help you use the time to improve your score.
+Is your test has been suspended?
+We have a few tools to help you use the time to improve your score.